medicamina/constitution/README.md

 ## Board of advisors

-A team of 8, appointed and removed by majority rule decision in meeting by Directors + CEO (3/4 votes).
+A team of 8 (or twice the directors + CEO), appointed and removed by majority rule decision in meeting by Directors + CEO (3/4 votes).

 Board of advisors can overrule CEO's decision by majority rule vote (6/8 votes).

 Preferably people with double degrees in business + engineering or business + science.

 Acts as a de facto senate, adivising the corporate leaders and executives while the CEO acts autonomously, if a CEO makes a wrong decision the board of advisors can veto the decision.
+Board of advisors can not direct medicamina or employees excluding by veto power of CEO.
+Organisational decision making is the role of the CEO and directors.
+The advisors job is to analyse future markets, technologies and research to maintain organisational vigour and innovative energy then to educate executives and produce internal reports.

 ## Engineering roles